yonkow/Relish-Time-an-Angular-App/README.md

 Now the server is up and running and the code is being watch for any changes so that you can have a smooth development expreience.

-To see the data from express/api routes, **navigate to: http://localhost:3000/api/**
+To see the data from express/api routes, **navigate to: http://localhost:3000/**

 ### Running Client
-In order to run the Angular application on the client, open a new terminal window and run:
+In order to run the Angular application on the client, open a new terminal window in the folder and run:

 *ng serve*